unoplatform/uno/doc/articles/Uno-UI-Debugging-Android-Studio.md

 ![Attach-to-process](Assets/Debugging-Android-Studio/Attach-to-process.png)

-* You should now be able to debug and place breakpoints Uno.UI code.
+* You should now be able to debug and place breakpoints in Uno.UI code.
 * Android Studio supports a similar feature set to Visual Studio.
 Here are some of the basics:
     * Breakpoints: Ctrl-F8 places a breakpoint.
 You can step over (F8) and step into (F7) code.
     * Inspect values of local variables and fields.